Trinny & Susannah: Stylar om Sverige

 Trinny & Susannah: Stylar om Sverige (Trinny & Susannah: Making Over Sweden) is a Swedish/British television show, first aired on Swedish channel TV4 Plus on 28 March 2011.

+Overview

 In each episode, Trinny and Susannah visit a Swedish city where they go out and find people whom they think need some help with their style.
 Ten people get chosen for each show and each receives a total makeover and the opportunity to walk the runway in front of their family and friends.

 Trinny and Susannah have visited Karlstad, Lund, Stockholm, Borås, Vällingby, Gothenburg and Borlänge.